Easy Baked Shrimp DipJump to Recipe

-This Baked Shrimp Dip is a perfect example that rules are made to be broken.
+This Baked Shrimp Dip is a perfect example how rules are made to be broken.
 There is a supposed rule that you shouldn’t mix cheese and seafood.
 I guess that’s a good guideline if you are planning on putting a block of provolone on some salmon.
 But, sometimes seafood and cheese go quite well together.

 One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese.
 It taught me the genius that can be seafood and cheese if you bake into a creamy dip.

 This shrimp version is equally good and maybe even better in some aspects.
 I like the chunks of shrimp in the dip.
-Plus, I like to add a little spice with a red chili pepper and some cheddar cheese for some sharpness.
+Plus, I like to add a little spice with a fresh red chili pepper and some cheddar cheese for some sharpness.

 Other good news?
 You literally use one pot for the entire recipe.
 You cook the dip ingredients, bake the dip, and serve the shrimp dip all in the same cast iron skillet!
 Oh the joys of cast iron!